AFRICAN HERITAGE UNIVERSE

 • 1803 AD Death of Toussaint Louverture, the Great Haitian Revolutionary General.

-• 1804 AD End of Haitian Revolution with victory for African freedom
+• 1804 AD End of Haitian Revolution with victory for Afrikan freedom

 • 1807 AD Britain bans the slave trade